Equifax Data Breach – What Do I Need to Do?

 Protection Level 1 – Minimum (Free)

-- Enroll in Equifax’s free identity theft protection and credit monitoring service, which has been made available for one year to all Americans who request it by November 21, 2017.
+- Enroll in Equifax’s free identity theft protection and credit monitoring service, which has been made available for one year to all Americans who request it.
 This service provides monitoring of all three credit bureaus’ data at no cost.

 - (Edit: TransUnion now also provides a free credit monitoring service, True Identity, which includes the ability to lock/unlock your credit just by logging in)